cmr1357/IOT_Tutorials/Introduction to IOT/Readme.md

 2) Connectivity

-All the data collected by the sensors should send to the cloud.
+All the datas collected by the sensors should send to the cloud.
 This can be achieved using communication mediums like ZigBee, Z-Wave RFID, Wi-Fi, and Bluetooth.

 3) Data Processing